Tour Our Hospital

 Private Patient Rooms

-There are 26 standard patient rooms in the Family BirthPlace; all are private and include a private shower and bath.
-Standard rooms include a sleeper sofa for a visitor to spend the night.
+All patient rooms in the Family BirthPlace are private and include a private shower and bath.
+All rooms are also equipped with a sleeper sofa for a visitor to spend the night.

 On the rare occasion that all private rooms are occupied, semi-private rooms are offered.